 - 8.1.1 The population of the borough is anticipated to grow and change over the Plan Period.
 There is an urgency to improve health and wellbeing for the local population and decrease health inequalities.
 The Local Plan has the potential to decrease health inequalities in the borough and plan for healthy communities.
 The Council recognises that health and wellbeing is influenced by the impact of the built and natural environment and the interplay between the environment and social conditions.
-It is important to design places that encourage social interaction and promote health lifestyles, for example by designing out environments that can contribute to obesity and that provide opportunities for crime and antisocial behaviour. - 8.1.2 It is important that the health and well-being of a buildings occupants is considered and appropriate measures taken to prevent sick building syndrome.
+It is important to design places that encourage social interaction and promote health lifestyles, for example by designing out environments that can contribute to obesity and that provide opportunities for crime and antisocial behaviour. - 8.1.2 It is important that the health and well-being of a building's occupants is considered and appropriate measures taken to prevent sick building syndrome.
 Therefore, all new developments residential, business, commercial, and industrial need to comply with the Building Regulations and the Chartered Institute of Building Services Engineers (CIBSE) Guide on building control systems. - 8.1.3 The Council has undertaken a Health Impact Assessment for the Local Plan to make sure that policies optimise the health outputs of new development (see Annex 5). - 8.1.4 To ensure that health and wellbeing is given full consideration in the future development of the borough a Health Impact Assessment should be undertaken by developers for all major developments.
 HIAs can help to identify aspects of development that can be enhanced to achieve the greatest health gains and where there is a need to mitigate for any potential negative impacts.
+The level of detail included in the HIA should be commensurate with the size and type of development proposed.
 Developers should use the Council's Health Impact Assessment template when undertaking their assessments.